 Standard option line rental only – You can still make landline calls ‘pay as you go’

 Evening & Weekend calls – £5 extra per month (Includes local, national and UK mobiles)

 Anytime calls - £10 extra per month (Includes local, national and UK mobiles)

 Anytime Plus - £12 extra per month (includes international calls to selected countries)

 Although SSE broadband is competitively priced, their call plans make a phone and broadband bundle less appealing.
-John Lewis offer broadband at a similar price point but include evening and weekend calls for free with a regular gift card incentive.
+Virgin Media offers broadband at a similar price point but includes evening and weekend calls for free and regularly offer gift card incentives.

 Standard inclusive phone features:

 Caller Display ID – See the phone number that’s ringing you (compatible display phone required)

 141 (Number withhold feature) – Withhold your number for individual calls.
 This feature can be made permanent for all calls but is an opt-in feature.
 You can override it for individual calls if required.